 Whether your goal is to celebrate a special occasion or simply step away from routine, date night most often means dining out.
-Our picks for the best date night restaurants in Atlanta boast romantic settings plus menus that skew toward sophisticated flavors with nary a chicken finger in sight.
+Our picks for the best date night restaurants Atlanta offers boast romantic settings plus menus that skew toward sophisticated flavors with nary a chicken finger in sight.
 Extras like live musical entertainment, fireplaces or patios to suit the season, and even private tables offer temptations to linger.
 Our advice: Warn the babysitter it may be a late night.

 10 Degrees South is located in Buckhead but it feels like Johannesburg.
 Come to experience authentic contemporary South African culture and tastes in a candlelit dining room without jetlag.
 The menu presents a fusion of French, Indian, Portuguese, Dutch, German and Malaysian cuisines in dishes that feature game meats, fresh seafood and seasonal produce flavored with intoxicating spices.